 Following a quite positive period, ended with the all time record hit in the 2015 with 19.549 vehicles sold, Kenyan vehicles market was hit by the economic crisis and started falling down, losing in two years over 40% of volume., with 2017 total vehicles (including HCVs) at 10.831 (-19.8%).

 In the 2018 the mood changed and the market recovered, sustained by private consumption and the market score a recovery above expectations.
-Indeed, according to data released by the Kenyan Motor Industry Association, in the 2018 the market has grown, despite a still negative first half with a strong acceleration during Q2 and Q3, recovering the gap and even ending the year with a substantial gain of 0he market recovered during the last part of the year, gaining 19.1% from the 2017.
-The market ended with registrations at 12.932.
+Indeed, according to data released by the Kenyan Motor Industry Association, in the market grown, gaining 31.2% from 2017, with registrations at 14.251.

 Volkswagen has been the first to return to produce in the country, starting up in the 2017 local operations after a four-decade absence, and is producing the Polo Vivo model from SKD kits.
 Last year, bolstering government plans to develop a regional auto-manufacturing hub in East Africa’s biggest economy, PSA and Nissan have announced to plan opening local production.